jh1993/UnderusedOptions/README.txt

 - Hex Ignition (5 SP): Targets that are already inflicted with Pyrostatic Hex will also take 6 fire damage when you cast this spell.
 This damage is equal to this spell's duration stat plus bonuses to damage.

 Ring of Spiders:
+- No longer stuns or poisons allies.
-- Damage upgrade SP cost reduced to 2.
+- Damage upgrade SP cost reduced to 2, and no longer damages allies.
 - Minion Health upgrade SP cost increased to 3.
 - Steel Spiders (6 SP): Summon steel spiders instead of regular spiders.
 Not compatible with Aether Spiders.
+- Tunneling (4 SP): Walls and chasms in the affected area will now be turned into floors before summoning.

 Slime Form:
 - As per my No More Scams mod, slimes now have a chance to gain max HP if their max HP divided by 10 isn't a whole number.